Seagate/cortx-monitor/ContributingToCortxSSPL.md

    ```
 ## 1.3.
 Submit your Changes

-Before you can work on a GitHub feature, you'll need to clone the cortx-sspl repository.
+Before you can work on a GitHub feature, you'll need to clone the cortx-monitor repository.

-### 1.3.1 Clone the cortx-sspl repository
+### 1.3.1 Clone the cortx-monitor repository

-You'll need to **Fork** the cortx-sspl repository to clone it into your private GitHub repository.
+You'll need to **Fork** the cortx-monitor repository to clone it into your private GitHub repository.
 Follow these steps to clone the repository to your gitHub account:
-1. Navigate to the 'cortx-sspl' repository homepage on GitHub.
+1. Navigate to the 'cortx-monitor' repository homepage on GitHub.
 2. Click **Fork**
 3. Run the following commands in Shell:

-   `$ git clone git@github.com:"your-github-id"/cortx-sspl.git`
+   `$ git clone git@github.com:"your-github-id"/cortx-monitor.git`

 4. Setup upstream repository in the remote list.
 This is a one-time activity: